hantswilliams/book-healthinformatics-datascience/docs/Ch3/correlations_covariances.md

 ![Covariance Example](../../static/img/ch3/covariance_example.png)

 The heatmap visually represents the covariance values between the "Cholesterol" and "Glucose" variables.

 Positive values are indicated by warmer colors (reds), while negative values are indicated by cooler colors (blues).
 The annotations inside the cells of the heatmap show the covariance values.
 This visualization helps us understand the strength and direction of the relationship between the two variables.

 Understanding the joint variability of medical metrics can reveal important insights, especially when considering factors that might influence patient health.

-## Covariance vs. Correlation

-While both covariance and correlation provide insights into relationships between variables, they have distinct interpretations.
-Covariance depends on the units of measurement and doesn't provide a standardized measure.
-Correlation, on the other hand, ranges between -1 and +1, making it easier to interpret the strength and direction of the relationship.

 ---